 Schools are also known to refuse to offer a place due to an incompatibility with the current cohort.

 Under the CAFA 2014 and the Code of Practice 2015, the LA should name the school on the EHC plan, (if it is one of the listed types that allows this) unless there is incompatibility (i.e one of the conditions mentioned above).
-Incompatibility can only be established where a full consultation has taken place and consideration made as to whether any reasonable adjustments can be made to remove the incompatibility.
+Incompatibility can only be established where a full consultation has taken place and consideration has been made as to whether any reasonable adjustments can be made to remove the incompatibility.

 Things to consider